-The Standard layout can be restored at any time by clicking on the Layout selection menu at the top right of the GUI and selecting Standard.
+The Standard layout can be restored at any time by selecting Standard from the drop-down menu at the top right of the main menu.

 In addition to the comfort Cinema 4D already offers there are numerous other ways in which the program can be designed to match your needs perfectly.
 The main features are:

 - Defining keyboard shortcuts in the Customize Commands… Manager

 - Pre-defined parameters for recurring, unchanging conditions (see below)

 Various Cinema 4D start files will be explained later.
 First we will explain how to set up various layouts - your interface for everyday work.

 Regardless of how you want to change your interface to speed up workflow in Cinema 4D you should only make few permanent changes to the GUI.

 For example, define a maximum of about 5 keyboard shortcuts.
 Over time you will get used to using these shortcuts and you will also have a better idea of which functions you use the most and hence which shortcuts you need to create.
 Do the same in other areas of workflow optimization: make few initial changes and make these changes according to your own method of working.

 What’s the advantage of designing your own interface?
 The default Cinema 4D interface is designed to suit the needs of the vast majority of users.
 However, you might have your own preferences such as working with icon or text menus, having specific windows or Managers permanently displayed and so on.